stevexero/blogpreviewcard/README.md

 - Set class names and implement base styling
 - Refactor for semantic, accessibility, and BEM compliance
 - Refactor font sizes to relative units
-- Refactor margins and paddings to relative units

 ### Built with